rmbeda/Shewanella-Modeling/README.md

 Given the magnitude of the above lactate consumption rate, growth rate is simply that magnitude multiplied by the assumed ratio between doubling time and lactate consumption.

-Useful information for this project may be found here: https://bionumbers.hms.harvard.edu/bionumber.aspx?s=n&v=1&id=111302 - lactate consumption rate at a growth rate of 0.085h^-1
+Useful information for this project may be found at locations below:

+https://bionumbers.hms.harvard.edu/bionumber.aspx?s=n&v=1&id=111302 - lactate consumption rate at a growth rate of 0.085h^-1

 https://onlinelibrary.wiley.com/doi/pdf/10.1002/bit.21101 - model/experiment comparison for shewanella growth (see page 129)